SebastianMeyer1989/NanoCore/README.md

 To apply NanoCore, Nanopore data (or Nanopore or Illumina data) for either Sample you want to analyse, is needed.

 The publication accompanying this tool can be found at: [WIP]
-The datasets analyzed during the project are available at the Sequence Read Archive under the BioProject ID PRJNA1012291.
+The datasets analyzed during the project will be available at the Sequence Read Archive under the BioProject ID PRJNA1012291.

 ### Overview of the NanoCore pipeline
 ![alt text](https://github.com/SebastianMeyer1989/NanoCore/blob/main/NanoCore_workflow.png)